geraveoyomama/SE-Scripts/README.md

 ## Plugin Loader
 plugin-installer.sh is the script that autodetects your SE's Bin64 folder and automatically installs SpaceEngineersLauncher for plugins and the Linux specific script.

+# Usage

+For dotnet48 clone the repo and run prefixxer.sh

+For pluginloader to work dotnet48 needs to be installed first.

+To install pluginloader clone the repo (if not already done) and run plugin-installer.sh